directrix1/c_shm_ringbuffers/README.md

 c_shm_ringbuffers
 =================

-This library is intended to provide shared memory ring buffers which are used to efficiently convey state information from producer processes to subscriber processes in a relatively simple, efficient, and size-invariant way (well the buffers themselves are fixed to a size you specify in the host).
+This library is intended to provide shared memory ring buffers which are used to efficiently convey state information from producer processes to subscriber processes in a relatively simple, efficient, and variably sized per ringbuffer way.
 There are 3 roles:

 Host
 ----